 |Angela Marie's latest novel!
 Available on Amazon!|

 Hey readers!
 I had the opportunity to interview fellow Catholic author, Angela Marie!
 If you're looking for fairy tale romances with faith based plots, you've come to the right place!
 Owning most of her books myself, I can attest to their originality, suspenseful plots, dynamic characters, and happily ever after endings!
 Check out what inspired Angela Marie to become an author, her favorite books and characters, and advice to aspiring writers!
-Click here to view her books and see her book trailers here!
+Click here to view her books!

 1. What inspired you to become an author?

 My eldest sister always wrote fictional stories when we were growing up.
 Even before we started using the computer to type, she would have stacks of notebooks filled with humorous and exciting handwritten stories that she would let us read.
 I looked up to my eldest sister and wanted to imitate her, so I began writing stories too.
 And I enjoyed thinking up new characters and plots so much, that I’ve been writing ever since!
 It was my eldest sister who strongly encouraged me to look into self-publishing options after I wrote the first five volumes of the Catholic Kingdom Series as a birthday gift for her in 2013.
 Now my eldest sister and I make a great team; she helps me to think of ideas for new stories, along with giving me invaluable input for scenes.
 She and my youngest sister–my #1 fan–also provide me with indispensable “prayer support.”
 None of my writing endeavors would go so well without the continued kind intercession of Our Lady of Good Success, St. Vincent Ferrer, St. Jude, St. Michael, the holy angels, and so many others!!

 2. What is your favorite book that you have written and why?